-- 1. Open the Set Minimum Delay Constraint dialog box using one of the following methods: - Click the icon in the Constraints Editor. - From the Constraints Browser, choose Min Delay. - Choose Min Delay from the Constraints drop-down menu (Constraints > Min Delay). - Right click on any row in the Min Delay Constraints Table and select Add Minimum Delay Constraint.
+- 1. Open the Set Minimum Delay Constraint dialog box using one of the following methods: - Click the kiew icon in the Constraints Editor. - From the Constraints Editor, right-click the Constraints Menu and choose Min delay.

 The Set Minimum Delay Constraint dialog box appears (as shown below).